jodha/SimpleRenderEngine/README.md

 # SimpleRenderEngine

-This is an update to Morten Nobel-Jørgensen's SimpleRenderEngine.
-The goals of the updates are to make the interface easier to use (e.g. not as dependent on advanced C++11/14 features like Lambdas) and with less exposure to OpenGL internals (e.g. by abstracting away direct reliance on transformation matrices).
+This is an update to Morten Nobel-Jørgensen's SimpleRenderEngine (sre).
+Intent of the updates are to make the SRE interface easier to use (e.g. not as dependent on advanced C++11/14 features like Lambdas) and with less exposure of OpenGL internals (e.g. by abstracting away direct reliance on transformation matrices).
 Several build issues have also been fixed.

-Two new cameras (derived from the base camera class) have been added:
+Two new cameras (derived from the basic virtual camera) have been added:
 1) A basic "First-Person Surveyor" (e.g. a Minecraft-like) camera (demonstrated in 'examples/18_FPS-camera.cpp')
 2) A basic "Flight" camera (demonstrated in 'examples/19_Flight-camera.cpp')

-The goal of SimpleRenderEngine (sre) is to provide easy way to get started with graphics programming in 2D or 3D without a deep knowledge about the low-level graphics APIs like OpenGL, DirectX and Vulkan.
+The goal of SimpleRenderEngine is to provide easy way to get started with graphics programming in 2D or 3D without a deep knowledge about the low-level graphics APIs like OpenGL, DirectX and Vulkan.

 SimpleRenderEngine currently depends on Simple Direct Layer 2.x (SDL2), SDL2-image, OpenGL Mathematics (GLM), and OpenGL 3.3 (or higher), Dear ImGui and runs on Windows, macOS, and Linux.

 sre provides:
- * First-Person Surveyor (e.g. Minecraft-like) camera
+ * First-Person Surveyor (e.g. Minecraft-like) virtual camera
- * Flight camera
+ * Flight virtual camera
- * Virtual camera (perspective and orthographic)
+ * Basic virtual camera (perspective and orthographic)
  * Texture support (JPEG, PNG)
  * Cube map support
  * Mesh support (with custom vertex attributes)